Updated June 6, 2021

 It’s helpful to think of foot licking as a skin problem exacerbated by behaviour.
 Here’s what we suggest:

-- Follow our suggestions on home help for dogs with itchy skin.
+- Visit our page on dermatitis and skincare and look especially at the links on home remedies and modern veterinary treatments.
 These wholistic approaches treat the skin as a unit and recognise that the feet are just the visible sign of a larger problem.

 - Encourage distractions and extra exercise.
-Loki gets more raw bones during his itchy season.
+I give my atopic dog more raw bones during his itchy season.

 - Don’t be tempted to rely on anti lick bitter sprays.
 These almost never work and aren’t treating the cause.
 Then read why vets don’t recommend tea tree oil for itchy skin either!